Otis Wealth Review [2024]: Invest in Sneakers, Comic Books, and More

 Was the Otis Wealth app legit?

 Otis Wealth, Inc., was located on Madison Ave. in New York City and was a legitimate alternative asset investing service.
 While Otis Wealth wasn't a broker-dealer, they partnered with Dalmore Group, LLC.
-Dalmore Group is a broker-dealer that is a registered member of FINRA and SIPC.
+Dalmore Group a broker-dealer that is a registered member of FINRA and SIPC.
 Each asset was set up within an LLC in which you directly invested.
 Therefore, even if Otis Wealth had gone out of business, investors would have still owned their part of the asset.

 How did Otis Wealth make money?

-Otis Wealth charged a 0% to 10% sourcing fee on each investment they acquire.
+Otis Wealth charged a 0% to 10% sourcing fee on each investment they acquired.
 This fee was included in your upfront purchase of shares in a new drop.
 Otis also got to keep 10% of the profits when they sold an asset.
 Otis Wealth’s broker-dealer also earned a 1% fee on invested capital.

 How to open an Otis Wealth account